karllhughes/learn/_posts/2022-02-12-the-ultimate-list-of-developer-podcasts.md

 Topic: Java

-This podcast talks about how to program in Java; not your typical system.out.println(""Hello world""), but more like real issues, such as O/R setups, threading, getting certain components on the screen or troubleshooting tips and tricks in general.
+This podcast talks about how to program in Java; not your typical system.out.println(""Hello world""), but more like real issues, such as O/R setups, threading, getting certain components on the screen,or troubleshooting tips and tricks in general.
 The format is as a podcast so that you can subscribe to it, and then take it with you and listen to it on your way to work (or on your way home), and learn a little bit more (or reinforce what you knew) from it.

 ### [Illegal Argument](http://www.illegalargument.com/)

 Topic: Java

-Greg, Mark and Richard get together weekly and talk about things of interest in the Java community.
-Greg works for SimWorks (http://www.simworks.com) who specialize in mobile phone software.
+Greg, Mark, and Richard get together weekly and talk about things of interest in the Java community.
+Greg works for SimWorks (http://www.simworks.com) specialize in mobile phone software.
 Mark works for SecureMX (www.smx.co.nz).
 Richard works for Blue Train Software (http://www.bluetrainsoftware.com)

 ### [Keep Connected with Meetup CEO David Siegel](https://www.meetuppodcast.com/)